goedegep/MyWorld/README.md

 ## Overview of the functionality of the application

 ## Overview of the projects/libraries which may be useful for others
+This project contains several general purpose libraries, which may be useful for others.

+### goedegep.emfsample.model
+This project provides a simple EMF (Eclipse Modeling Framework) data model.
+This model is meant to be used for testing and demo functionality.
+See [goedegep.emfsample.model](https://petersdigitallife.nl/goedegep-emfsample-mode/).

+### goedegep.geo
+This project defines geo-coordinates and the related calculations.
+See [goedegep.geo](https://petersdigitallife.nl/goedegep-geo/).

 ### goedegep.resources
 Pictures may be used by different components of the application.
 Therefore they are available via a separate project.
 See [goedegep.resources](https://petersdigitallife.nl/goedegep-resources/).